By Nava Atlas | On | Comments (0)

-Lenski is no longer widely read.
+Lenski is no longer as widely read as she was in her lifetime.
 In reconsidering her work, modern critics have found her books somewhat didactic and simplistic.
 Her depictions of people of color have found fault, as well.
 Still, her work was so unique in its time that it deserves its place in children’s literature.
-Her prolific output and her bold, appealing artwork showcase her dedication to her craft.
+Her prolific output and her bold, appealing artwork highlighted her dedication to her craft.

 Lenski’s graphic illustration style, whether for her own

 In 1951, Lois Lenski and her husband built a house in Tarpon Springs, Florida, where they spent half of each year.
 In the 1940s, she had health issues, leading her physician recommended avoiding the harsh New England winters.
 By the late 1950s, she began receiving honorary doctorates from a number of universities.
 In 1967, she founded the Lois Lenski Covey Foundation, whose stated mission is “to advance literacy and foster a love of reading among underserved and at-risk children and youth.”

 In addition to the dozens of her own books for children that she wrote and illustrated, she also illustrated nearly 60 books by other authors.
 Her last book for children, Debbie and her Pets, was published in 1971.
 Her last book, published in 1972, was her autobiography, Journey into Childhood.
 Lois Lenski died in 1974 at her home in Tarpon Springs, FL at the age of nearly 81.

 - Prairie School

 - Bayou Suzette